yochaigal/cairn/resources/converting-monsters.md

 - When in doubt, think about how much serious damage the creature is supposed to do.
 Remember that instead of raising attack damage a step, think about making it _enhanced_ in certain situations or use the _Blast_ and "two weapons" rule.

 ### Abilities & Magic
+- Some abilities simply won't translate directly!
+That's OK, not every system is equivalent.
+If for example an OSR monster has an attack that assumes the PCs will be able to dodge or defend against, you might need to rewrite it a bit.
+Perhaps make it a weapon, and assign a damage die, making Critical Damage reveal the damage.
+More often you should simply let the ability or attack _happen_.
+Combat is dangerous, and it is up to the Warden to properly telegraph danger before the fighting begins.
 - Spells are tricky; you can give wizardy-types Spellbooks but remember, the creature might _drop_ them when they are defeated.
 I like to make 1d4 dropped Spellbooks implode ([Die of Fate](/cairn-srd#die-of-fate)).
 - Magical creatures can just "know" a bunch of spells.
-In this case make their corpse magical (and dangerous).
+In this case make their corpse magical (and dangerous).1

 ## Use The Fiction
 Read the original stat block and surrounding commentary, then write a few sentences about the creature.
 Then convert what you've written to the Cairn monster stat block.